rainzhang05/feitian-mldsa-authenticator/README.md

 - `--pqc-policy <prefer|required|disabled>` — choose the PQC PIN/UV transport policy

 Omit `--foreground` to run the service as a background daemon.
 The CLI also exposes `status` and `stop` subcommands that inspect or terminate that daemonised instance.

-## Validation

-Follow the steps in [`docs/validation.md`](docs/validation.md) to use WebAuthn registration, concurrent CTAP sessions, and keepalive behaviour before distributing new builds.